groegerj/android_kernel_strawberry_i9300/strawberry/README.md

 much as possible to 3.1.
 Sometimes entire files can be replaced by mainline-3.1 versions, but often, there are side effects, and API changes etc. have to be taken into account.

-By now, I could mainline the whole network stack to 3.1, and parts of fs/, kernel/ and more.
+By now, I could mainline the whole network stack to 3.1, and parts of fs/, kernel/ and much more.
-Compared with the original number 2190 of different items, the number of items different from either mainline-3.0.101 or mainline-3.1 could be cut down to about half.
+Compared with the original number 2190 of different items, the number of items different from either mainline-3.0.101 or mainline-3.1 could be cut down to less than half.
-Step 2 is still work in progress, but I work hard to reduct the differences with mainline-3.1 to a minimum.
+Step 2 makes good progress, and I work hard to reduct the differences with mainline-3.1 to a minimum.

+### Step 3: remove bugs

+As the title sais, the bugs described above need to be removed...

-### Step 3: further upgrade
+### Step 4: further upgrade

 Starting from "i9300-version3.1", I expect it to be much easier to upgrade to 3.2 than it was to come to 3.1.
 The number of differences to mainline has been cut down a lot,